 There are various approximations we might use for a probability distribution.
 Empirical CDFs, Kernel density estimates, variational approximation, Edgeworth expansions, Laplace approximations…

 From each of these we might get close in some metric to the desired target.

 This is a broad topic which I cannot hope to cover in full generality.
 Special cases of interest include

 - Statements about where the probability mass is with high probability (concentration theorems)

 - statements about the asymptotic distributions of variables eventually approaching some distribution as some parameter goes to infinity (limit theorems.
 Most famously a lot of things approach normal distributions, but there are many limit theorems

 There are other types of results besides, in this domain.
-I am interested in collecting here, some results that tell me about how various combinations of variables approach a limiting distribution in some probability metric.
+I am interested in collecting results that tell me about how various combinations of variables approach a limiting distribution in some probability metric.